-Note: School-level cluster-robust standard errors are in parentheses.
+Note: Cluster-robust standard errors are in parentheses.
+Standard errors are clustered at the school level.
 Controls in OLS specifications (panels 1, 2, 4, and 5) include the learner's age and grade as well as baseline characteristics of the learner's district, household socioeconomic status (measured by the household's ability to pay for basic needs), and caregiver education level. p < 0.1, p < 0.05, p < 0.01